image

 1. Licensed vocational nurses (LVNs) or licensed practical nurses (LPNs) with a current Texas nurse license and a practice record in good standing with the Texas Board of Nursing; or

-2. Military service members and U.S. military veterans who completed training within the last ten years as Army Combats Medics, Navy Corpsmen, or Air Force Medics.
+2. Active military service members and U.S. military veterans who serve or served as Army Combats Medics, Navy Corpsmen, or Air Force Medics within the last ten years

 In order to coordinate admissions with the Texas Board of Nursing, application deadlines for either a fall, spring, or summer admission are set to accommodate Board review.